 ● divisive politics

-POLcast, the final product, is a multimedia package of:
+POLcast, the final product, is a multimedia package consisting of:

-● one-hour podcasts released every four weeks (previously 30-minute weekly podcasts)
+● one-hour podcast episodes released every four weeks (previously 30-minute weekly podcasts)

 ● our mypolcast.com website with: